Diffuse Choroidal Hemangioma

 This is another dye test, using a dye called indocyanine, to image blood vessels under the retina in the choroid.
-An intravenous injection then special camera imaging of the vessels helps to confirm the extent of the hemangioma.
+Intravenous injection and then special camera imaging of the vessels help to confirm the extent of the hemangioma.

 Magnetic Resonance Imaging